chrishulbert/S3Sync/readme.md

 ## Config

-To use the app, you need a file called `S3Sync.config.json` in your home folder, with the following contents:
+To use the app, you need a file called `S3Sync.config.json` in your home folder, or `_S3Sync.config.json` in the current folder (current folder gets priority), with the following contents:

 	{
 		"AccessKeyID": "ABC123",